094459/newsletter-oss-projects/README.md

 [amazon-bedrock-audio-summarizer](https://aws-oss.beachgeek.co.uk/3w2) This project provides an automated way to transcribe and summarise audio files using AWS.
 We use Amazon S3, AWS Lambda, Amazon Transcribe, and Amazon Bedrock (with Claude 3 Sonnet), to create text transcripts and summaries from uploaded audio recordings. (#197)

+**amazon-bedrock-serverless-prompt-chaining**

+[amazon-bedrock-serverless-prompt-chaining](https://aws-oss.beachgeek.co.uk/47w) is an essential resource for AWS developers keen to discover examples of how to build complex, serverless, and highly scalable generative AI applications with prompt chaining and Amazon Bedrock.(#206)

 **amazon-bedrock-slack-gateway**

 [amazon-bedrock-slack-gateway](https://aws-oss.beachgeek.co.uk/3z8) lets you use Amazon Bedrock's generative AI to enable Slack channel members to access your organisations data and knowledge sources via conversational question-answering.
 You can connect to your organisation data via data source connectors and integrate it with Slack Gateway for Amazon Bedrock to enable access to your Slack channel members.
 It allows your users to converse with Amazon Bedrock using Slack Direct Message (DM) to ask questions and get answers based on company data, get help creating new content such as emails, and performing tasks.
 You can also invite it to participate in your team channels.
 In a channel users can ask it questions in a new message, or tag it in a thread at any point.
 Get it to provide additional data points, resolve a debate, or summarise the conversation and capture next steps.(#200)